 THESE DECIDUOUS STREET TREES PROVIDE SHADE FOR PEDESTRIANS AND ADJACENT BUILDINGS IN THE SUMMER, BUT ALLOW MORE SUN IN THE WINTER.
-Library of Congress

 TRANSOMS LIKE THE ONES ON THIS STOREFRONT, IMPROVE NATURAL LIGHTING AND VENTILATION ON THE INTERIOR.
-Library of Congress

 OPERABLE SHUTTERS PROVIDE SHADING WHEN NEEDED, IMPROVING THERMAL PERFORMANCE OF WINDOWS, AS WELL AS PRIVACY AND STORM PROTECTION.
-Library of Congress